-It is still not straightforward to tell how the decoder folds the 2D grid into the surface of a 3D point cloud.
-Therefore, we include an illustration on the training process to show how a random 2D manifold obtained by random folding gradually turns into a point cloud.
-The auto-encoder is a single FoldingNet trained using the ShapeNet part dataset [55] which contains 16 categories of the ShapeNet dataset.
-We train the FoldingNet using ADAM with an initial learning rate of 0.0001 and batch size of 1 for $4 \times 10^6$ iterations, which is approximately 330 epochs.
-The reconstructed point clouds of several models after different number of training iterations are reported in Table 2.
-From the training process, we can see that a random 2D manifold can be warped, cut, squeezed, stretched, and attached to form the point cloud surface in various ways.
+It might not be straightforward to see how the decoder folds the 2D grid into the surface of a 3D point cloud.
+Therefore, we include an illustration of the training process to show how a random 2D manifold obtained by the initial random folding gradually turns into a meaningful point cloud.
+The auto-encoder is a single FoldingNet trained using the ShapeNet part dataset [58] which contains 16 categories of the ShapeNet dataset.
+We trained the Folding-Net using ADAM with an initial learning rate 0.0001, batch size 1, momentum 0.9, momentum 2 0.999, and weight decay 1e-6, for $4 \times 10^6$ iterations (i.e., 330 epochs).
+The reconstructed point clouds of several models after different numbers of training iterations are reported in Table 2.
+From the training process, we see that an initial random 2D manifold can be warped/cut/squeezed/stretched/attached to form the point cloud surface in various ways.